jeanslack/Videomass/README.md

 ## News

-- October 2019: Videomass now also supports a slideshows maker, merging audio-video, and Loudness-based normalization (EBU R128)
+- October 2019: Videomass now also supports a slideshows maker, merging audio-video, RMS-based normalization and Loudness-based normalization (EBU R128)

 ## Features

-- Drag n' Drop with multiple files at once
+- Drag n' Drop with multiple files at once.
-- Batch processing for all included features (except for exporting images and slideshow maker)
+- Batch processing for all included features (except for exporting images and slideshow maker).
-- Presets manager interface with fully customizable and expandable profiles
+- Presets manager interface with fully customizable and expandable profiles.
 - Dedicated interfaces: presets manager, video and audio conversions
-- Displaying streams information
+- Displaying streams information.
-- Playback for imported files and last exported file
+- Playback for imported files and last exported file.
-- Real-time video filters preview (only with video conversion interface)
+- Real-time video filters preview on the video conversion interface.
+- Three types of normalization: Peak level-based, rms-based and loudness using EBU R128 algorithm, available on almost all processes.
-- Save pictures from video in jpg, png and bmp formats
+- Save pictures from video in jpg, png and bmp formats.
-- Audio to video merging with peak level or loudness normalization
+- Audio to video merging.
-- Slideshows maker with audio optional merging and peak level normalization
-- Perform audio peak level-based normalization
-- Perform audio Loudness-based normalization using EBU R128 algorithm
+- Slideshows maker.
-- Save audio tracks from video with language selection (if multi audio streams)
+- Save audio tracks from video with language selection (if with multiple audio streams).
-- Setting duration portions for imported files, filters, export and tests
+- Setting duration portions for imported files, filters, export and tests.
-- Log management
+- Log management.
-- Multi language (English and Italian Languages support for now)
+- Multi language (English and Italian Languages support for now).
 - Work on many platforms where Python3 and wxPython4 are supported, including Linux, Unix, MacOs and Windows.
 - Compatible with Python 3 only